golevelup/nestjs/packages/rabbitmq/README.md

 ### Interceptors, Guards, Pipes

 To use Interceptors, Guards or Pipes, the controller has to be imported as provider in the module.
-Then simly add the corresponding decorator to the whole controller or the method.
+Then simply add the corresponding decorator to the whole controller or the method.

 ```typescript
 @RabbitRPC({